Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 ## Ok, diversion over

-So looking back at the blur render passes, it seems as though it first blurs the image on the horizontal axis with a radius of 20, then does the same on the y axis
+So looking back at the blur render passes, it seems as though it first blurs the image on the x-axis with a radius of 20, then does the same on the y-axis

 This should mean that if I change my example.json shader to